megalus/stela/docs/commit.md

 ## Changes on .gitignore

-By default, Stela will add your `.env.local` and `.env.*.local` files to project's `.gitignore` and will comment the `.env` entry if exists.
+By default, Stela will add your `.env.local` and `.env.*.local` files to project's `.gitignore` and will comment the `.env` entry if it exists inside `.gitignore` too.
 This is because you shouldn't commit your secret values, even if you want to use them in your local machine.
 But some values in this file aren't secrets, and you may want to commit these values.
 That's why you combine both `.env` and `.env.local` files.